-I eat a My Clean Eating Tortilla made with either spelt or einkorn flour.
-I eat it with uncured ham, cheese and My Homemade Mayo mixed together.
+I eat My Clean Eating Spelt Tortillas made with either spelt or einkorn flour.
+I eat it with uncured ham, cheese and My Homemade Paleo Mayo Recipe mixed together.
 I eat it with spinach and clean tortilla chips and clean salsa on the side.
 You can buy uncured ham at Costco, Target or Good Earth.
 Look for it in health food stores.
 It’s getting fairly common now.
 Cured ham has histamines in it.
 I buy my clean salsa at Good Earth.

 I used to eat a BLT for lunch everyday.
 Technically that’s a sandwich but I wanted to mention it because it might be a sandwich some people might not think about.
 I love bacon, that’s where that came from.